People often ask questions about Kevin and his career – here are the ones he often hears, and his answers.

 What did you do before you became an artist?

 I drove a semi truck, an 18-wheeler.
-That gave me a lot of time to think.
+That gave me a lot of time to think and reverse engineer things.

 Have you had any formal training?